smikhalevski/roqueform/README.md

 ## Validation scaffolding

-Roqueform a shipped with validation scaffolding plugin `validatePlugin`, so you can build your validation on top of it:
+Roqueform a shipped with validation scaffolding plugin `validatePlugin`, so you can build your validation on top of it.

-This plugin makes all the heavy lifting related to field status updates and notifications, handling async validation abortions, etc.

 ```ts
 import { Plugin, useField, validationPlugin, ValidationPlugin } from 'roqueform';